nanocosmos/docs/docs/cloud/cloud_getting_started.md

 ---
 ## Using the bintu.live dashboard

+bintu.live is the dashboard and API for nanoStream Cloud.

 ### What you need

 To create and broadcast a live stream, you need a live source.